 You really need more than one day to really experience all the places to go in Manila.
 The city is full of important historical places, as well as family friendly spots.
 Makati, Quezon City, and Fort Bonifacio are some of the neighborhoods that are popular among travelers.
 You can find some great options for lodging in these neighborhoods, as well as other parts of Manila.

-When we were in Manila last, back in 2012, we enjoyed visiting Intramuros, as well as the Mall of Asia.
+When we were in Manila as part of our exploration of tourist spots in Luzon, back in 2012, we enjoyed visiting Intramuros, as well as the Mall of Asia.
 This time around, we would have loved to do a visit to Manila’s Kidzania and enjoy some KidZania activities with the kids.
 Binodo, Manila’s Chinatown, is also a fun place to explore, from what I hear.

 But since time was limited, we mainly focused our Manila city tour around Rizal Park and it’s surrounding museums.
 If you only have one day in Manila, you really want to focus your sightseeing on one location.
 Alternatively, you can choose a few sightseeing spots that are near to each other.
 That way, you won’t need to worry about getting through Manila traffic.